salsita/wrapperElement/README.md

 The proverbial `.wrapper` gone wild, late to the table but now here to stay anyway!

 __Should I use flebox instead?__
-Yes, if you can.
-But sometimes you can’t, and in that case this might help.
+Probably, if you can.
+But sometimes you can’t, or maybe you don't want to.. you hipster.

 ## Usage
 Just add `<link href='wrap.css' rel='stylesheet' type='text/css'>` to your document.